- Home

 A changing rate of change means the output grows by different amounts for equal increases in input — the hallmark of nonlinear functions like quadratics and exponentials.

-Why is Changing Rate important?
+What is the Changing Rate formula?

 Prerequisites